0cjs/sedoc/8bit/conn/joystick.md

   paddle.
 This can be done with a 74LS123 by putting a .04 μF cap across `Cext` and `Rext` and a 150 kΩ pot between Vcc and `Rext`.
 - See §1.4.6 (p.
 27) and §1.4.7 (p.
 28) of the Sony MSX Technical Handbook.
+- This design is probably the same as the PC-6001, with the MSX designers choosing controller backward compatibility with that rather than Atari.

 ### Sega